Woodard Bay NRCA

 Environmental Education and Public Access

 With interpretive infrastructure including an interpretive center, three hiking trails and signage.
 Woodard Bay Natural Resources Conservation Area (NRCA) is a popular destination for environmental education.
 Frequent visitors include kindergarten through 12th grade students and higher education classes.
 The site provides opportunities for visitors to learn about native wildlife species and native forest, nearshore and wetland ecosystems.
-For information on educational opportunities and for tours with groups larger than 10 people please contact Pacific Cascade Region, Natural Areas Manager.
+For information on educational opportunities and for tours with groups larger than 10 people please contact South Puget Sound Region, Natural Areas Manager.

 - No pets allowed to help conserve the ecology of this site.

 - Garbage service is not provided.
 Pack out what you pack in.

 - Day use only.